 We know this isn’t anything out of the ordinary, but backlinks are a must.
 You can’t rank a page without them, especially in a higher competition space.

-However, creating seasonal pages are a little more difficult than usual.
+These pages can be a little more difficult that usual too, for the first year or so, at least.
+This is due to the fact that said pages are only going to be relevant for a short period of time each year.
 You will have a lot smaller of a timescale to build your links and get the authority you need.

 And even if you had the time, Google isn’t fond a quick flurry of links, it’s far better to be consistent, and build your backlink profile up over a number of years.

 Content is the backbone of any webpage.
-It’s where the foundation of your SEO lies.
+It’s where the foundation of your SEO lies, and you cant rank pages without it.

 I have seen first hand, way too many times businesses that have reused previous years content and been careless, not altering the details, not checking to see if facts are still relevant and accurate, and inevitably this causes the ranking of your content to sink.